Skip to main content

 Create a flow

 Before any data can be sent to Ory, a flow must be initialized.
 When a flow is created it uses the current project configuration and returns a flow object that can be used to render the UI.
-Additional security measures are also applied to the flow to secure subsequent requests to Ory.
+Security measures are also applied to the flow to secure following requests to Ory.

 You can create a flow by sending a GET request to the /self-service/{flow_type}/{browser/api} endpoint.